What New Parents Need to Know About Filing Taxes in 2025

 1. Get a Social Security Number

-Adding a new person to your tax-paying household can definitely change your taxes.
-Consider adjusting your withholding when your baby is born, so the amount you're setting aside reflects your new tax reality.
-You may also want to re-evaluate after you've completed your tax return and have a clearer understanding of how much you need to withhold each paycheck to meet your tax liability for the year.
+Adding a new person to your taxpaying household will almost certainly change your taxes.
+Consider adjusting your withholding when your baby is born so the amount you're setting aside reflects your new tax reality.
+If you aren't sure what your new tax liability will be, you may want to wait to re-evaluate until after you've completed your tax return.
+At that point, you'll have a clearer understanding of how much you need to withhold each paycheck to cover your tax bill.

 The Bottom Line